 At Disney World, these are the restaurants that offer pre-opening reservations: Be Our Guest, Cinderella’s Royal Table, Garden Grill, Akershus Royal Banquet Hall, Hollywood and Vine, and Tusker House.
 At Disneyland, the Plaza Inn is the place to go early.
 Breakfast reservations usually start about one hour before the official park opening.
-Here are more insider secrets from a Disney World super-fan.

 The best way to meet your favorite Disney characters